javadalmasi/proxy/README.md

 - **High Concurrency**: Optimized for thousands of concurrent connections with connection pooling
 - **SOCKS5 Support**: Can route traffic through SOCKS5 proxies for enhanced privacy and geo-bypass
 - **HTTP/3 (QUIC) Support**: Prioritizes HTTP/3 with UDP for improved performance, falling back to HTTP/2/HTTP/1.1 when not available
+- **Protocol Detection**: Response headers indicate which protocol (HTTP/3, HTTP/2, HTTP/1.1) was used to connect to the origin
 - **IPv6 Priority**: Prefer IPv6 connections when available (disable with `IPV4_ONLY` environment variable)
 - **Performance Optimizations**: TCP keepalive, connection pooling, and optimized HTTP settings for reduced latency
 - **Health Check Endpoint**: Provides `/health` endpoint for container monitoring (always enabled)